Potter Stewart: Retirement and death

 Stewart announced his retirement from the Court on June 18, 1981, and stepped down on July 3.
 President Ronald Reagan nominated Sandra Day O'Connor to succeed Stewart; she would become the first woman to serve on the Supreme Court.

 He assumed senior status upon retirement, serving in that status until his death on December 7, 1985.
 After his retirement, he appeared in The Constitution: That Delicate Balance, a 13-episode learning course series broadcast in 1984 about the United States Constitution with Fred W. Friendly.

 On January 20 and 21, 1985, Stewart administered the oath of office for Vice President George H. W. Bush.
-He died later that year after suffering a stroke near his vacation home in Sugar Hill, New Hampshire, and was buried in Arlington National Cemetery.
+On December 7, 1985, he died from a stroke at a hospital in Hanover, New Hampshire, at the age of 70.
+He is buried in Arlington National Cemetery.

 Archives

-Most of Stewart's personal and official papers are archived at the manuscript library of Yale University in New Haven, Connecticut, where they are now available for research.
-The files concerning Stewart's service were closed to researchers until all the justices with whom Stewart served had left the court; the last of these was Justice John Paul Stevens who considered him his judicial hero.
+Most of Stewart's personal and official papers are archived at the manuscript Yale University Library in New Haven, Connecticut, where they are now available for research.
+The files concerning Stewart's service were closed to researchers until all the justices with whom Stewart served had left the court; the last of these was Justice John Paul Stevens, who considered Stewart his judicial hero.
 Additional papers also exist in other collections.

 In 1989, Bob Woodward disclosed that Stewart had been the primary source for The Brethren.